top of page

 ARTICLE 2

-MEMBERS
+MEMBERS AND MEETINGS

 Section 1.
-Determination of Membership
+Classes of Membership

-There shall be three classes of members of this corporation.
-The first class of members shall be known as active members, the second class of members shall be known as advisory members, and the third class of members shall be known as contributing members.
-No member shall hold more than one membership in the corporation.
-No member shall have any property, voting, or other interest in the assets or affairs of this corporation except as expressly provided in these Bylaws.
+There are three classes of members of this corporation.
+The first class of members is known as Board of Directors, the second class of members is known as Advisory members, and the third class of members is known as General (dues-paying) members.

 Section 2.
-Qualifications of Active Members
+Board of Directors

 Section 3.
-Qualifications of Advising Members
+Advisory Board Members

 Section 4.
-Qualifications of Contributing Members
+General, Dues-Paying Members

 Section 5.
 Voting and Other Rights of Members